How to Visit Suva on a Budget

 Dining on a Budget in Suva

 Finally, one of the biggest highlights of Suva is its restaurant scene.
 The eateries reflect the diverse population of Suva, making for an amazing blend of South Pacific cuisine with international flavours.
-For budget travellers, you’ll find a wealth of affordable restaurants and street food where you’ll be fed like a king for pittance!
+For budget travellers, you’ll find a wealth of affordable restaurants and street food where you’ll be fed like a king for a pittance!

 Cheap Eats in Suva